Geometric Langlands for Irregular Theta Connections and Epipelagic Representations: Introduction

 \subsection{Idea of proof}

-Theorem \ref{t: main thm intro} generalizes Zhu's result for Frenkel-Gross connection.
+Theorem \ref{t: main thm intro} generalizes Zhu's result for Frenkel-Gross connections.
 However, many arguments in \cite{Zhu} cannot be generalized to $\theta$-connections.
 The issue is that the proof in \emph{loc. cit.} made use of the obvious global oper structure of Frenkel-Gross connection and the flatness of the relevant Hitchin map.
-Here the oper structure on a connection is what makes it possible to apply Beilinson-Drinfeld's construction of the Hecke eigensheaf of the connection and the flatness would insure that the Hecke eigensheaf is non-zero.
+Here the oper structure on a connection is what makes it possible to apply Beilinson-Drinfeld's construction of the Hecke eigensheaf of the connection and the flatness would ensure that the Hecke eigensheaf is non-zero.

-Roughly speaking, to prove Theorem \ref{t: main thm intro}.(i) we begin with a $\theta$-connection $\nabla^X$, and construct a (non-zero) Hecke eigensheaf of it that is $(P(1),\cL_\phi)$-equivariant.
-By rigidity, this must be the Hecke eigensheaf for epipelagic rigid automorphic datum.
-Thus $\nabla^X$ must coincide with the Hecke eigenvalue $\cE_\phi$.

-However, since a general $\theta$-connection $\nabla^X$ has no obvious global oper structure and the Hitchin map in our general setting is not always flat, we cannot construct the Hecke eigensheaf exactly as in \cite{Zhu}.
-To this end, we adopt an argument from a work of the second author \cite{YiFG}, where he constructed the Hecke eigensheaf of certain irregular connection using only its generic oper structure.
-Then we use a technique from \cite{BL23,FJMotivic} on tamely ramified geometric Langlands to produce a nonzero Hecke eigensheaf on the correct stack.
-See Outline \ref{outline} for a more detailed description of the proof.

-\quash{ Roughly speaking, to prove Theorem \ref{t: main thm intro}.(i) we begin with a $\theta$-connection $\nabla^X$, and construct a Hecke eigensheaf of it which we show is $(P(1),\cL_\phi)$-equivariant.
-By rigidity, this must be the Hecke eigensheaf for epipelagic rigid automorphic datum.
-Thus $\nabla^X$ must coincide with the Hecke eigenvalue $\cE_\phi$.
-See Outline \ref{outline} for a more detailed description of the proof.
+Roughly speaking, to prove the correspondence between $\nabla^X$ and $\cE_\phi$ in Theorem \ref{t: main thm intro}, we instead begin with a global oper on $\bGm$ that has the same local monodromy at $\infty$ as $\nabla^X$ and has a particular form of equation at $0$.
+We construct a non-zero Hecke eigensheaf of it that is $(P(1),\cL_\phi)$-equivariant.
+By the rigidity of the epipelagic automorphic datum, this must be Hecke-eigen with the same eigenvalue as $\cA_\phi$.
+Thus the underlying connection of the oper must coincide with the Hecke eigenvalue $\cE_\phi$.
+Lastly, such oper will automatically have the same local monodromy as $\nabla^X$.
+It follows from the physical rigidity theorem of Jakob-Hohl that $\nabla^X$ is the eigenvalue of $\cA_\phi$.

-Still, some technical obstructions compared to \cite{Zhu,YiFG} emerge when we move from Iwahori to parahoric level.
-For example, the relation between parahoric level structures and opers with specific monodromy classes is conjectural when $P$ is between Iwahori and hyperspecial subgroup, see \S\ref{sss:parahoric opers} for more discussions.
-Also, the moment map of $V_P$ acting at $\infty$ on the moduli stack of $G$-bundles over $\bP^1-\{0,\infty\}$ with level structures $P^\opp,P(2)$ at $0,\infty$ can fail to be flat, see \S\ref{sss:moment not flat} for detailed explanation.
-To resolve these issues, we borrow some techniques from \cite{BL23,FJMotivic} on tamely ramified geometric Langlands. }

-In the above proof of part (i), we actually only used the local monodromies of $\nabla^X$.
-Thus the automorphic sheaf we have constructed is also a Hecke eigensheaf for any connection with the same local monodromies as $\nabla^X$.
-Part (ii) of the theorem follows immediately.